aswarth123/Attendence_Checker/README.md

 ```
   pip install -r requirements.txt
 ```
-Now you have installed all the dependencies to exectue the above code.
+Now you have installed all the dependencies to execute the above code.

-## Inructions for executing the code
+## Instructions for executing the code
 #### STEP 1
 Place the attendence list that you downloaded from teams in the attendenceLists folder.
 #### STEP 2